Relativistic nuclear recoil effects in hyperfine splitting of hydrogenic systems: Leading recoil correction to HFS

 where for the point-like spin $1/2$ particle

 and $t$ is the momentum at rest $t=(m,\vec 0)$.
 Using above expression for the electron $t^{ji}$, the two-photon exchange correction to the hyperfine splitting becomes

 $T^{kl}$ is the corresponding virtual Compton scattering amplitude of the nucleus.
-We will assume at the beginning that the nuclear spin $I=1/2$ and consider only the first two terms in $1/M$ expansion, which are universal and valid for an arbitrary spin nucleus.
-The generalization of $t^{kl}$ for a finite size $I=1/2$ particle is
+We will assume at the beginning that the nuclear spin $I=1/2$ and consider only the first two terms in $1/M$ expansion, which are universal and valid for an arbitrary spin nucleus. $T^{kl}$ amplitude for a finite size $I=1/2$ particle is

 where

 $F_1$ and $F_2$ are related to the electric and magnetic form factors by

 with $Q^2 = k^2-\omega^2$.
 We assume the nucleus to be described exclusively by electromagnetic form factors and thus neglect the inelastic contribution.
 In addition, we neglect also higher order terms in $1/M$ and obtain